Autodesk Info360 Plant | 2025, 2024 Features

 Historical chart expansion

 Easily scroll through multiple years of data to facilitate the monitoring and operation of your water and wastewater network and treatment plant assets.
-This significant chart enhancement saves time and improves data visualisation across extended time periods. (video: 8 secs)
+This significant chart enhancement saves time and improves data visualization across extended time periods. (video: 8 sec.)

 NEW